30-Minute Quick Chicken Brine Recipe

 Pulao Preparation Method

 Heat ghee or oil in a heavy-bottomed saucepan with a tight-fitting cover.
-Add the entire spices (cardamom, cinnamon, cloves, bay leaves) and cumin seeds.
+Add the entire mixture of spices (cardamom, cinnamon, cloves, and bay leaves) and cumin seeds.
 Let them sizzle for 30 seconds until aromatic.

 Add the sliced onions and sauté until they become golden brown, approximately 7-10 minutes.
-This caramelization gives a delicious richness to the pulao.
-Add the minced garlic and grated ginger, simmering for another minute until their raw fragrance vanishes.
+This caramelization gives the pulao a delicious richness.
+Add the minced garlic and grated ginger, and simmer for another minute until their raw fragrance has vanished.

 Drain the soaking rice and add it to the saucepan.
 Gently swirl to coat the rice with the spicy ghee for approximately 2 minutes.
 This step toasts the rice slightly and adds flavor.